OmarITx/Active-directory-basics/README.md

 1. Back to the azure search bar → Search "virtual Network" → Click Create
 2. Choose the resource group "Active-Directoy-Lab" that we created earlier
 3. Name it "Active-Directoy-Vnetwork"
-4. click "review and Create" at the left, then press "create"
+4. click "review and Create" at the bottom left, then press "create"
 5. Your Virtual Network should look like this

 📸: